 Smart communication drives Industry 4.0

 Industry 4.0 is a communication and interconnectivity revolution.
-New technologies have made smart communication possible.
+New technologies are finally making smart communication possible.
 Instead of humans communicating and analyzing data with some help from machines, smart devices are now communicating with some assistance from humans.

-The amount of data communication is now too vast for humans alone to analyze and make decisions.
-Additionally, the quantity of data, along with advancements in machine learning and artificial intelligence, has enabled machines to speed up manufacturing by processing data at a pace and scale never seen before.
+The overwhelming amount of data communication is now too vast for humans alone to analyze and make decisions.
+Additionally, the quantity of data, along with advancements in machine learning and artificial intelligence, have enabled machines to speed up manufacturing by processing data at a pace and scale never seen before.

 Data is the cornerstone of Industry 4.0.
-Collecting and communicating data is paramount to the successful implementation of factory automation.
+Factory automation is dependent on the collection and communication of data.
 However, data intelligence and communication are only as good as the quality of the data.
 If one portion of data is incomplete, the whole system can fail.

-The conversation needs a shift from collecting as much data as possible to gathering useful data for translation between systems.
-Actionable insights and automated decision-making by machines and computer systems require our focus over the next decade to achieve Industry 4.0.
+The conversation about data collections needs to shift.
+For too long, collecting as much data as possible has been championed over gathering useful data that translates between systems.
+Actionable insights and automated decision-making by machines and computer systems require focus over the next decade to achieve Industry 4.0.
 In other words, the quality of data is more important than the quantity of data.
-A lot of low-quality data means more resources being consumed for a less accurate output.
+A lot of low-quality data means more resources being consumed for less accurate outputs.

-Industry 4.0 smart devices are things like visual sensors attached to robotic arms that send and receive data.
+An example of Industry 4.0 connected smart devices is visual sensors attached to robotic arms that send and receive data.
 It also includes equipment like autonomous robots that move products on the factory floor and move heavy materials at just the right time.

-Industrial smart devices use sensors to collect data so they can make autonomous decisions while simultaneously communicating with a more extensive system.
+Industrial smart devices use sensors to collect data to make autonomous decisions while simultaneously communicating with a more extensive system.
 Automated communication enables independent synchronization across an entire smart factory.

 To realize Industry 4.0, companies must go through a digital transformation.
-Digital transformation is a phrase that depicts a strategic initiative through which companies move from analog to digital methods or from digital processes to an automated systems strategy.
+Digital transformation is a strategic initiative to move an organization from analog to digital methods or from digital processes to an automated systems strategy.

 Digital transformation is typically an enterprise-wide initiative focused on cutting costs and increasing profit margins through digitalization.
-Industry 4.0 is part of the digital transformation processes for the manufacturing arm of a company.
+Industry 4.0 is part of the digital transformation processes for the engineering, procurement, and manufacturing divisions of a company.

-A hallmark of the new digital era is a web of connected devices or the “internet of things” IoT.
+The new digital era is driven by a web of connected devices or the “internet of things” (IoT).
 A Smart fridge, The Apple Watch, Nest’s home thermostat, and Amazon Alexa are all examples of independently connected devices that communicate data to other devices and people over the internet.
 The culmination of all “smart devices” makes up the Internet of Things.

 Likewise, the Industrial Internet of Things or IIoT consists of millions of connected devices for manufacturing, packaging, warehousing, and shipping facilities.
 IIoT brings manufacturing machines to life by adding sensors to critical components that share data.
 This data feeds into business systems and is analyzed to determine production time, potential delays, and maintenance schedules.